Get all the latest data for Lagos?

 What's the average monthly rent for a 1-bedroom in Lagos as of 2026?

-For the cheapest 1-bedroom rents in Lagos, look to Mainland neighborhoods like Ikorodu, Ogba, and Festac, while the highest prices are found in Ikoyi, Victoria Island, and Lekki Phase 1.
+The cheapest 1-bedroom rents in Lagos are usually found around Ikorodu, Alimosho, Badagry axis and some older Mainland pockets, while the highest 1-bedroom rents are in Ikoyi, Victoria Island, Oniru and Lekki Phase 1.

 What's the average monthly rent for a 2-bedroom in Lagos as of 2026?